liftbridge-io/liftbridge/README.md

 ### What is Liftbridge?

 Liftbridge is a server that implements a durable, replicated message log for NATS.
 Clients create a named *stream* which is attached to a NATS subject.
 The stream then records messages on that subject to a replicated write-ahead log.
 Multiple consumers can read back from the same stream, and multiple streams can be attached to the same subject.
-Liftbridge basically provides a Kafka-like API in front of NATS.
+Liftbridge provides a Kafka-like API in front of NATS.

 ### Why was it created?